Add a Little Wild to Your Inbox?

 Most wild mushrooms available in stores and at restaurants are not actually wild.
 Species like oyster and shitaki were once wild but are now farmed.
-Untamed Feast takes “wild” seriously and only offers mushrooms that cannot be farmed or grown.
+Untamed Feast takes “wild” seriously and only offers mushrooms that are not farmed or grown (and most of the species we work with cannot be farmed at all).

-Most seaweed on the market is farmed in Chinese or Korean waters.
-Ours comes from clean, healthy environments in north Pacific waters.
-Most wild rice on the market is actually mass paddy farmed.
+Most seaweed on the market is farmed in Asia.
+Ours comes from clean, healthy waters in the north Pacific.

 Besides the harvesting method, as discussed above, the growing conditions make all the difference in flavour and nutrition content (think wild salmon vs farmed, or wild strawberry vs plastic pack imported).
-Wild food is loaded with nutrients from the rich environments that they grown in and because it grows and ripens/matures ‘at home’ it’s taste is exceptional.
+Wild Food is Nature’s Most Natural Food !!
+It is naturally occurring in environments rich in vitamins and minerals – as opposed to depleted ones.
+And because wild food grows and ripens ‘at home,’ it’s taste is exceptional.
 Who knows better how to make a perfect food than mother nature herself?

 Yes!
 Wild Mushrooms contain beta-glucans which boost the immune system.
 They are loaded with trace minerals and vitamins (Iron, selenium, Vitamin B & D, etc).
 They have been proven to be anti-cancer, anti-diabetic, anti-inflammatory.
 And they are also a wonderful vegetarian protein.